 These guidelines are for people who are speaking at the IFBF 2023 Conference.
 They explain what you should provide and give guidance for your content.
 If you have any questions, please contact us.

 You are responsible for ensuring that you have the rights to the content of your presentation and associated materials, and that you have not infringed the rights of others.
 You agree that you have the consent of any co-authors.

-Presentations are an ideal way to promote your research, services and products.
+Presentations are an ideal way to promote your research, products, or services.
 Your presentation should encourage delegates to contact you and exchange ideas.

-Your presentation should be lively, informative and cover scientific, technical, financial, or commercial aspects of flow batteries.
-Although we are interested to learn about your company’s or institution’s plans and commercial ambitions, your presentation should not be used to solely advertise or promote your company.
+Your presentation should be lively and informative.
+It should cover a scientific, technical, financial, or commercial aspect of flow batteries.
+Although we are interested to learn about your company’s or institution’s plans and commercial ambitions, your presentation should not be used for advertising or promotion.

 Presentations will be grouped into sessions, each with a specific theme.
-Each themed session will be moderated by a chair.
-The chair will introduce you by name, your institution and the topic of your work.
-The typical length of a live talk is 15 minutes which includes time for your presentation and questions will be 15 minutes.
-You will be warned at 12 minutes to allow time for questions moderated by the chair.
+Each themed session will be moderated by a Chair.
+The Chair will introduce you by name, your company or institution, and the topic of your work.
+The time slot for your presentation and questions will be 15 minutes.
+You will be warned at 12 minutes to allow time for questions moderated by the Chair.

-This is a conference about flow batteries, and not about climate change or renewable energy.
+This is a conference about flow batteries, not climate change or renewable energy.
 Most delegates will know about power systems.
-Please do not excessive time talking about these topics, or the general background of the power system, unless this is specifically relevant to your work.
+Please do not spend excessive time talking about these topics unless they are specifically relevant to your work.

 The conference language is English, but the IFBF is international and English is not the first language of most speakers and delegates.
-We ask native English speakers to be considerate in their choice of words and aim to be easily understood.
+We ask native English speakers to consider their choice of words and aim to be easily understood.
 If English is not your native language and you would like to rehearse your presentation with an English speaker, please contact us.

-Please send us your presentation as soon as possible to allow us time to prepare the conference materials.
+Please submit your presentation files as soon as possible to allow us time to prepare the conference materials.
 The deadline for speaker submissions is 9 June 2023.

 All presentations will be reviewed.
 If time permits, we will contact you regarding any changes or clarifications.